The Sovereign AI Mandate: Why Private Data Must Stay on Private Infrastructure

 The “Samsung Moment”

+Building sovereign AI infrastructure means keeping your most sensitive data on hardware you control — not feeding it to a public API and hoping for the best.
 It happens everywhere.
 The CEO storms in and asks: “Why aren’t we using ChatGPT to write our code?”

 Legal chimes in: “What actually happens to that code once we paste it into the prompt?”